Joseph-Pepe/Inventory-System/README.md

 ***[Inventory.java](https://github.com/Joseph-Pepe/Inventory-System/blob/master/Inventory.java)***
 ---
-> A generic container used to store a collection of objects of any type.
+> A Generic Type container used to store a collection of objects of any type.(Built from scratch)

 ***[ListException.java](https://github.com/Joseph-Pepe/Inventory-System/blob/master/ListException.java)***
 ---